rust-lang/book/src/ch08-02-strings.md

 Because it's not clear what the return type of string indexing should be, and it is often a bad idea to index into a string, Rust dissuades you from doing so by asking you to be more specific if you really need it.
-The way you can me more specific than indexing using `[]` with a single number is using `[]` with a range to create a string slice containing particular bytes:
+The way you can be more specific than indexing using `[]` with a single number is using `[]` with a range to create a string slice containing particular bytes: